Weightlifting Makes You Bulky, and 5 Other Myths You Should IgnoreSep 20, 2021

 - How much you sleep

 …and that’s just to name a few.
-Because of the many factors that go into building muscle, women won’t just “accidentally” turn into linebackers if they lift heavy weights.
+Because of the many factors that go into building muscle, women, especially those whose goal is to lose weight, won’t just “accidentally” turn into linebackers if they lift heavy weights.
 In fact, most women can’t “bulk up” even if they wanted to.
 “It’s just not in their genetic cards,” says Trevor Thieme, C.S.C.S. and Openfit’s senior manager of fitness and nutrition content.
 For starters, women tend to have lower levels of muscle-building testosterone than men.
 Add to that the fact that women also tend to have less skeletal muscle mass, and it becomes clear that they just aren’t predisposed to build the same kind of mass as men are.
 But that doesn’t mean that lifting weights is worthless for them.
 “Research shows that while most women can’t build as much muscle as most men, they can enjoy similar strength gains,” says Thieme.
 In short, they can enjoy all the benefits without the bulk.

 Other Weightlifting Myths to Dismiss